-If an owner-occupied mobile home is moved as personal property and used as the replacement dwelling, then the displacee is also eligible for the following expenses:
+If an owner-occupied mobile home is moved as personal property and used as the replacement dwelling, then the displaced person is also eligible for the following expenses:

 - 1. The reasonable cost of disassembling, moving and reassembling any appurtenances attached to the mobile home, such as porches, decks, skirting, and awnings which were not acquired, anchoring of the unit and utility "hookup" charges. - 2.
 The reasonable cost of repairs and/or modifications so that the mobile home can be moved and/or made decent, safe, and sanitary. - 3.
-The cost of a nonrefundable mobile home park entrance fee, to the extent it does not exceed the fee at a comparable mobile home park, if the person is displaced from a mobile home park or if the MaineDOT determines that the payment of the fee is necessary to effect relocation.
+The cost of a nonrefundable mobile home park entrance fee, to the extent it does not exceed the fee at a comparable mobile home park, if the person is displaced from a mobile home park or if the MaineDOT determines that the payment of the fee is necessary to effect relocation. - 4.
+The reimbursement of actual cost not to exceed \$1,000 for rental replacement dwelling application fees and credit reports required to lease a replacement dwelling.